ippontech/blog-usa/README.md

 ## A few rules to follow when writing a post

-- Use GitHub's standard Markdown - don't try to be fancy, less things are supported on Ghost than by GitHub.
 - Start numbering your titles at level 1 (not level 2 like we used to do).
 - Don't start a post with a level 1 title, the title indicated in metadata will already be there.
 - A paragraph should be a single line of text (no manual wrapping).